A stand-up comedian, freelance writer, and habitual driver, Regi Brittain loves life and wants to help you enjoy it!

 Now that there is a Tesla car in outer frickin' space, are there really any untouched electric-auto frontiers worth entering.
 You probably guessed that I'd say yes!

-In 2018, according to eyewitness news reports, Tesla began testing its autonomous Semi model, which has a name that signifies exactly what it is, a commercial-trucking product, on U.S. Interstate Highway 80.
+Tesla has started testing its autonomous Semi model, which has a name that signifies exactly what it is, a commercial-trucking product, on U.S. Interstate Highway 80.
 Look for these electric behemoths to move truckloads upon truckloads of cargo during the 2020s.

-As the years roll, it will be interesting to watch what Elon Musk and Tesla, Inc. bring to the electric vehicle marketplace -- and how they may affect other aspects of 21st century life.
+It will be interesting to watch what Elon Musk and Tesla, Inc. bring to the electric vehicle marketplace over time—and how they may affect other aspects of 21st-century life.

 © 2018 Regi Brittain